quinn0823/apple-siri-voice-navigation/README.preview.md

 **Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices from Apple OS to truck simulator games.
 With **over 90 voices in 23 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-**October 10**: 4.2 > **4.3**.
-This update brings **Norwegian Bokmål Siri voices** to the game.
+**October 10** (**4.3**): This update brings **Norwegian Bokmål Siri voices** to the game.

 ---

 ## Introduction

-I'm a high school student, and this is my first time creating something like this.
-It's for learning and practice.
+I am a high school student, and this is my first project of this kind, created for learning and practice.

 Thank you for using this mod!
 Feel free to **share your feedback** or **leave your request**.
-Your suggestion could be implemented in just a few days!
+Your suggestion may be implemented within a few days!

 If you enjoy it, please consider voting or starring it, awarding it with your free Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!

-To contribute, please jump to the [If You Want to Contribute...](#if-you-want-to-contribute) section to check the guide and references.
+To contribute, please jump to the [If You Want to Contribute...](#if-you-want-to-contribute) section for guidelines and references.
 You can also view localized descriptions and the latest updates here.

 ## Voices [93+ Voices in 23+ Languages]

-Supports all 14 languages the game supports.
+Supports all 14 languages supported by the games.

 ### Available (93 in 23)